aditya1993s/react-profile-page/README.md

 # react-profile-page

-React profile page
+## Description

-This starter project has below dependencies
+This is a sample project for React Profile page template

 1. React bootstrap
 2. React router dom